MATTHEW

 3DLA Render #1, 2019 | full size

 Inspired by the sketches of Ernst Haeckel, this rendering was coded as a generational alogrithm of natural processes.
 The process that inspired the rendering is called limited diffusion aggregation, a process of growth related to environmental rewards.
 This process can be seen in the growth patterns of organisms like slime mold, or the inorganic growth of certain crystals.
-This model takes the LDA growth pattern and applies it to three dimensional space, allowing the growth of a speculative orgasmism.
+This model takes the DLA growth pattern and applies it to three dimensional space, allowing the growth of a speculative orgasmism.

 Installation